 Why study Kinesiology and Physical Education at the University of Maine?

 KPE majors have outstanding opportunities for professional development in an ideal location.
-The Appalachian Trail, lakes, hiking trails and the Atlantic Ocean are all within an easy drive of campus, providing many venues to study and practice in the field.
-UMaine’s KPE faculty are known for their expertise in fitness, obesity and athletic performance.
-KPE majors have the opportunity to work within the College of Education and Human Development community, yet take advantage of the vast resources available at Maine’s largest and most comprehensive university.
-Students in the College of Education and Human Development also have the option of studying in the Honors College, which offers intensive work in small classes, as well as the chance to pursue undergraduate research.
-They also have the option of minoring in Innovation Engineering.
-This program allows students to create, communicate and realize/commercialize unique ideas in their field.
+The Appalachian Trail, idyllic lakes and rivers, the Atlantic Ocean, and mountain biking spots are all within an easy drive of campus, providing many venues to study and practice in the field.
+Our faculty are known for their expertise in fitness and athletic performance.
+Students work within the college’s School of Kinesiology, Physical Education and Athletic Training, yet take advantage of the vast resources available at Maine’s flagship research university.

 What can I do with a degree in KPE?

 Many KPE students go on to careers in allied health or the private healthcare and fitness industries.
 The major is the gateway to our Master of Science in Athletic Training program or graduate studies in other health-related disciplines, including medical school.
 Several students have gone on to work in the growing outdoor recreation and education industries.
 The Outdoor Leadership concentration prepares you to sit for the rigorous Maine Guide certification, while the Teaching and Coaching concentration allows you to apply for K-12 teaching credentials in Maine and several other states.